AliceRose56/My-Portfolio/Minor-projects/Super-Encoder/ABOUT-SE.md

 <br><br>

 *NOTE: To test this project in VS Code, right click the folder containing it, select 'Open in Integrated Terminal' then:*
-- *if encrypting input "node super-encryptor.js encode" in a terminal, then enter your message when prompted.*
+- *if encrypting; input "node super-encryptor.js encode" in a terminal, then enter your message when prompted.*
-- *if decrypting input "node super-encryptor.js decode (encryption key you recieved previously)", then enter the encoded message when prompted*
+- *if decrypting; input "node super-encryptor.js decode (encryption key you recieved previously)", then enter the encoded message when prompted*